tabler/tabler/README.md

    **Windows users:** Read [this guide](https://jekyllrb.com/docs/windows/) to get Jekyll up and running without problems.

-When completed, you'll be able to run the various commands provided from the command line.
+When completed, you'll be able to run the various commands provided in the command line.

 ### Build Tabler